JVM Advent

 Author: Heather VanCura

-Heather is Director and Chairperson of the Java Community Process (JCP) program.
+Heather is a Vice President and Chairperson of the Java Community Process (JCP) program.
 She is a leader of the global community driven Java adoption and user group programs.
 In this role she drives the efforts to transform the JCP program and broaden participation and diversity in the community.
 She is passionate about Java, women in technology and developer communities, serving as an International speaker and community organizer of developer hack days around the world.
 Heather enjoys speaking at conferences, such as OSCON, FOSDEM, Devoxx, Wonder Women Tech, and the JavaOne Conferences.
 She resides in the San Francisco Bay Area, California USA and enjoys trying new sports and fitness activities in her free time.

 Next Post